How to Prepare Your Store for the Holidays: 10 Things You Should Do

 You can’t make intelligent decisions on the fly when you are over-caffeinated, you’re down two people, and you have a line out the door.

-Here are 10 tips to get you ready for the holiday season:
+Here are 10 tips to get your store ready for the holiday season:

 1. Hire extra help.
 It may seem obvious, but September is when you hire people so you have plenty of time to assess if they are a fit for your business.
 Make sure you let them know that whether someone stays or goes in January is determined over the next several weeks.